 When you finished with setting up your assignment, click publish or save in the top-right corner of the screen.

-After you publish the video, you can click the three dots in the top-right corner of the screen to edit the assignment (change the file, edit the instructions, enable/disable students downloading the video, adding practice questions and/or comments).
-Here you will also see the option to download the original video, without comments/practice questions.
+After you publish the video, you can click the three dots in the top-right corner of the screen to edit the assignment (change the file, edit the instructions, enable/disable students downloading the video, adding Question Cards and/or Discussion Threads).
+Here you will also see the option to download the original video, without Discussion Threads/Question Cards.